ianstormtaylor/slate/docs/guides/plugins.md

 ### Feature Plugins

 Feature plugins are much larger in scope, and serve to define an entire series of behaviors that make up a single "feature" in your editor.
-They're not as concrete as util plugins, but they make reasoning about complex editors much simple.
+They're not as concrete as util plugins, but they make reasoning about complex editors much simpler.

 For example, you maybe decide you want to allow **bold** formatting in your editor.
 To do that, you need a handful of different behaviors.

 You could just have a single, long `plugins.js` file that contained all of the plugins for all of the features in your editor.
 But figuring out what was going on in that file would get confusing very quickly.

 Instead, it can help to split up your plugins into features.
 So you might have a `bold.js`, `italic.js`, `images.js`, etc. Your bold plugin might look like...